Computer Science Education (CSED)

 CSED 510 Technology for Computer Science Education 2 Units

 Hardware and software technologies evolve rapidly.
-This course provides an overview of components and integrated systems of computers and networking.
-Students complete a supervised project to plan and integrate educational technologies for Computer Science classrooms.
-The project explores technology for supporting evidence-based pedagogy to foster interactive, creative, and inclusive Computer Science education.
-Asynchronous online lecture and supervised project.
-6 hours supervision.
+This course provides an overview of components and integrated systems of computers and networking for teaching computer science courses by developing a plan for integrating educational technologies effectively in computer science classrooms.
+The project explores technology for supporting evidence-based pedagogy to foster interactive, creative, and inclusive computer science education.
+Asynchronous, self-paced, online lecture and supervised project.
+2 hours discussion.
 (022212)

 Repeatability: You may take this course for a maximum of 2 units